wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

         └── ec2.tfvars
    </pre>

+By <a target="_blank" href="https://www.linkedin.com/in/wardviaene/">Edward Viaene</a> and <a target="_blank" href="https://www.linkedin.com/in/jornjambers/">Jorn Jambers</a>:

-On Udemy, <a target="_blank" href="https://www.udemy.com/course/prometheus/">4-hour "Prometheus and Grafana - Monitoring Docker Containers"</a> video course by <a target="_blank" href="https://www.linkedin.com/in/wardviaene/">Edward Viaene</a> and <a target="_blank" href="https://www.linkedin.com/in/jornjambers/">Jorn Jambers</a>.
+   * On Udemy, <a target="_blank" href="https://www.udemy.com/course/prometheus/">4-hour "Prometheus and Grafana - Monitoring Docker Containers"</a> video course.
 They show <a target="_blank" href="https://www.udemy.com/course/monitoring-and-alerting-with-prometheus/learn/lecture/10630768#overview">install of Xinial Ubuntu within Digital Ocean's cloud</a>.
+   <br /><br />

-<a target="_blank" href="https://app.pluralsight.com/search/?q=Prometheus">On Pluralsight.com</a>, the <a target="_blank" href="https://app.pluralsight.com/paths/skill/event-monitoring-and-alerting-with-prometheus">9-hour Event Monitoring and Alerting with Prometheus path</a> has 4 courses.
+* <a target="_blank" href="https://app.pluralsight.com/search/?q=Prometheus">On Pluralsight.com</a>, the <a target="_blank" href="https://app.pluralsight.com/paths/skill/event-monitoring-and-alerting-with-prometheus">9-hour Event Monitoring and Alerting with Prometheus path</a> has 4 courses.

 By <a target="_blank" href="https://www.linkedin.com/in/eltonstoneman/">Elton Stoneman</a> (sixeyed.com):